You’ve started a coaching or consulting business and now it’s time to start promoting it.

 In the second category, your goal will be to build a more sustainable, long-term business by creating an audience and giving value.

 This is done by establishing yourself as an expert in your niche and building up your brand.
 Creating content that speaks to your ideal audience is key.
 It also includes marketing and advertising your services.
-If you want to learn how to get abundance of clients using paid ads, you need to check out this masterclass.

 The goal is to get to a place where you don’t have to keep hunting for new clients every month.
 But rather that you start to be found through your content, which could be a blog, vlog, podcast, or through targeted advertising campaigns.